damasiob/damasiob.github.io/_pages/orietation.md

 economics and social influence.
     * *Master in Statistics and Information Management, NOVA IMS*

-  * **Pedro Pereira**, Inside 5G: A natural language processing approach to a revolutionary technology.
+  * **Olimpio Zavale**, Logistic regression approach for malaria vector control program impact assessment in Mozambique
-    * *Master in Data Science and Advanced Analytics, NOVA IMS*
+    * *Master in Statistics and Information Management, NOVA IMS*

   * **Phillip Metzger**, Battery patents: A quantitative analysis of innovation in battery technology and an assessment of its predictive capabilities.